-The Royal Scots saw service under Malborough during the War of the Spanish Succession and followed this with garrison duty in Ireland where they remained until 1742.
+Both Battalions saw service under Malborough during the War of the Spanish Succession, taking part in all 4 of his major victories, Blenheim, Ramillies Oudenarde and Malplaquet, and followed this with garrison duty in Ireland where they remained until 1742.
 From this date the two battalions were usually to be separated and posted far apart.
 The 1st Battalion moved in 1743 to Germany to take part in the Austrian War of Succession, and was involved in the Battle of Fontenoy.
-In the following year, the 2nd Battalion became involved in the fight against the Young Pretender which culminated in the Battle of Culloden.
+In the following year, the 2nd Battalion became involved in the fight against the Young Pretender which culminated in the Battle of Culloden, near Inverness, the last battle fought on British soil.
 In 1751 the army was numbered and thereafter the Regiment was officially designated the First or Royal Regiment of Foot.

 The War of Austrian Succession had not settled the chief issue between Britain and France – colonial supremacy.
 Both in India and America the fighting continued and most of the Regiment’s active service in the 35 years which followed was to be in the New World.
 From Canada to the West Indies, during the Seven Years War, the 2nd Battalion found itself involved in many actions including the capture of Montreal in 1760 and Havana in 1762.
 Then, after a period of home service and in the Mediterranean, it was the turn of the 1st Battalion for service in the West Indies.
 Disease rather than the enemy accounted for most deaths; between 1793 and 1796 the British lost 40,000 men in the West Indies of which The Royals lost 5 officers and 400 men, well over half the battalion strength.